Grubbsy1896/discordbots/README.md

-# This is a repository for all my discord bot projects.
+# This is a repository for all my open source discord bot projects.
 (Made in discord.py)
 The main reason for this code is for examples and allowing others to re-use my code.

 See something you made? provide proof and I'll be sure to credit you.